VThuong99/differentiable-wonderland-solutions/CONTRIBUTING.md

 ---

 Thanks for your interest and support!
-Let's make learning ML more fun and accessible, one rabbit hole at a time 🐰✨
+Let's make learning DL more fun and accessible, one rabbit hole at a time 🐰✨